jpgimenez/cbpi-pidsmartboil-withpump/README.md

 * P - proportional value
 * I - integral value
 * D - derivative value
 * Max.
-Ramp Output - heater power when above Max.
-PID Temperature
+Output - max heater power using PID or ramping up for boil
 * Max.
-PID Temperature - Above this temperature the heater will be constantly on until Max.
-Boil Temperature is reached
+PID Temperature - Above this target temperature the heater will quickly as possible reach Max.
+Boil Temperature
 * Max.
-Boil Output - heater power when above Max.
-Boil Temperature
+Boil Output - heater power when Max.
+Boil Temperature is reached
 * Max.
-Boil Temperature - Above this temperature the heater will use Max.
+Boil Temperature - At or above this temperature and the heater will use Max.
 Boil Output power